Author, Andrew Gibson

 You will then be emailed through a transaction confirmation showing the amount of Canadian Dollars you have bought and the corresponding amount of Pounds you have sold.

-Step 3 – Send in your Pounds to pay for your transfer
+Step 3 – Send in your Pounds

 Your transaction confirmation will show the bank details of where to send your Pounds.
 This should be a local UK account – so it is no different to doing a regular bank transfer.